How to Build a Software for an Accounting Company

 # 2: Monitoring & Compliance Auditing

 Monitoring can include registering all log-ins as well as identifying new and old ones.
 Plus, you can record actions performed on certain data.
-It can be exporting, changing, transferring, etc.
+That can be exporting, changing, transferring, etc.

 This way, you can easily track where a breach or data leak comes from if such occurs.
 What’s also great is that you can spot the primary reason for the issue and eliminate it as well as prevent the same problem from happening again by strengthening the weak point.